aminkhandesign/pong/README.md

 # pong
-simple HTML5 game based on the classic 'Pong'
+simple HTML5 game based on the classic 'Pong'.
+Making it up as I go along.